 “Whenever I enter this club, I feel happy inside.”
 Herman A. Heydt ’29

 Cap and Gown prides itself on the diversity of its members.
 People from all different backgrounds, teams, groups, and activities all come together to be a part of the unique experience that defines Cap.
 Bicker at Cap is typically a fun, exciting, low-pressure environment where bickerees are encouraged to meet the members through a variety of games, events and activities organized by members.
 Cap Bicker is what you want to make of it.
 Everyone interested is encouraged to come out, be themselves, and enjoy the camaraderie of getting to know each other in an incredibly unique and fun way.

 Cap, like all of the clubs on the Street, enthusiastically participates in Lawnparties, Winter Formals, and Houseparties festivities.
 In addition to these staple events, Cap members also get to enjoy a Casino night or Fall Formal during the fall semester, a Valentine’s Day semi-formal during the spring semester, and a whole slew of themed social gatherings throughout the year.
 While social events are important to the membership, there are many more things for Cap members to do together.
 We also have exciting members’ nights including Cap Mondays, Movie Wednesdays, and Fire Fridays where members are encouraged to hang out in the club outside of meals.

-Cap members can also put the “eating” in eating club; and with Chef Greg, Chef Josh, Big Mike and the rest of the crew cooking up delicious breakfasts, lunches and dinners, it’s not uncommon to find members and guests going back for seconds or thirds at meals.
-Thursday Dinner Club Nights are members only affairs with special meals and themed drinks- ranging from Big Burger Night to Sushi Night and Mexican food.
+Cap members can also put the “eating” in eating club; and with Chef Greg, Big Mike and the rest of the crew cooking up delicious breakfasts, lunches and dinners, it’s not uncommon to find members and guests going back for seconds or thirds at meals.
+Thursday Dinner Club Nights are members only affairs with special meals and themed drinks- ranging from French Cuisine Night to Asian Fusion.

 Bicker at Cap is a fun-loving, welcoming process that gives you the chance to get to know members and members a chance to get to know you through a series of games and conversations.
 Bring an adventurous, willing attitude (and a fun fact and a joke) and you’ll have a great time.